Women in STEM: A Research Guide

 GEARS: Gender Equity Advances Retention in STEM

-The GEARS Project at Wayne State University works to "reduce inequities for diverse women faculty members in STEM disciplines through systemic change."
-They also provide resources, special events, and networking opportunities.
+The Gender Equity Advances Retention in STEM (GEARS) Project at Wayne State University works to "reduce inequities for diverse women faculty members in STEM disciplines through systemic change."
+They provide resources, special events, and networking opportunities.
 Explore their site.

 See their Wayne Women in STEM profiles.